ZacatovAndrei/cs-labs/Reports/Lab2.md

 ### Implementation description

-Both `BLowfish` and `RC4` are classes inheriting from the base class `Cipher`.
-The difference in structure is prominent enough to not group them under a common `ModernCipher` abstraction, and the number of ciphers to implement doesn't call for separate abstractions, such as a `StringCipher`, as well as block ciphes being different enough between themselves that the hierarchy will be unneedingly complex.
+Both `RC5` and `RC4` are classes inheriting from the base class `Cipher`.
+The difference in structure is prominent enough to not group them under a common `ModernCipher` abstraction, and the number of ciphers to implement doesn't call for separate abstractions, such as a `StringCipher` and/or `BlockCipher`.

 #### **Implementation proper**